transientskp/tkp/documentation/devref/database/schema.rst

     sourcefinder procedures.

 **ra_err**
     The 1-sigma error on ra [in degrees], ie. the square root of the quadratic sum of the fitted error (``ra_fit_err``) and the systematic error (``ew_sys_err``) after the latter has been corrected for ra inflation depending on declination.
 It is calculated by the database at insertion time.
 Note that this error is declination dependent and the source lies in the range [ra - ra_err, ra + ra_err].

 **decl_err**
     The 1-sigma error on declination [in degrees], ie. the square root of the quadratic sum of the fitted error (``decl_fit_err``) and the systematic error (``ns_sys_err``), calculated by the database at insertion time.
-    Note that the source lies in the range [decl - decl_err, decl + decl_err]
+    Note that the source lies in the range [``decl - decl_err``, ``decl + decl_err``]

 **uncertainty_ew**
-    The 1-sigma on-sky error on ra (in the east-west direction) [in degrees], ie. the square root of the quadratic sum of the error radius (``error_radius``) and the systematic error (``ew_sys_err``).
+    The 1-sigma on-sky error on ``ra`` (in the east-west direction) [in degrees], ie. the square root of the quadratic sum of the error radius (``error_radius``) and the systematic error (``ew_sys_err``).
 It is calculated by the database at insertion time.
 Note that this is a positional uncertainty and is declination independent.
 This error is being used in the De Ruiter calculations.

 **uncertainty_ns**
     Analogous to uncertainty_ew.

 **ra_fit_err**
-    The 1-sigma error on ra [in degrees] from the source gaussian fitting, calculated by the sourcefinder procedures.
+    The 1-sigma error on ``ra`` [degrees] from the source gaussian fitting, calculated by the sourcefinder procedures.
 It is important to note that a source's fitted ra error increases towards the poles, and is thus declination dependent (see also error_radius).

 **decl_fit_err**
     The 1-sigma error from the source fitting for declination [in degrees], calculated by the sourcefinder procedures (see also error_radius).

 **ew_sys_err**
     The systematic error on RA [arcsec].
 (As an on-sky angular uncertainty, independent of Declination.)
 It is a telescope dependent error and is provided by the user in the parset file.

 **ns_sys_err**
     Analogous to ew_sys_err.

 **error_radius**
     Estimate of the absolute angular error on a source's central position [arcsec].
 It is a pessimistic estimate, because it takes the sum of the error along the X and Y axes.

 **x, y, z**
     Cartesian coordinate representation of (ra,decl), calculated by the